quimnuss/EcoDuet/README.md

 - [ ] Birds
 - [ ] Use a [smart material](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/Materials/HowTo/EmissiveGlow/) instead of lights
 - [ ] Spawner only spawns 1 per second (check it with float overflow)
+- [ ] Add a pre-screen asking how many players to set the number of ecoplayers if auto-detecting doesn't work

 ### Nice to have